openresty/lua-nginx-module/README.markdown

 Data Sharing within an Nginx Worker
 ===================================

-To globally share data among all the requests handled by the same nginx worker process, encapsulate the shared data into a Lua module, use the Lua `require` builtin to import the module, and then manipulate the shared data in Lua.
+To globally share data among all the requests handled by the same Nginx worker process, encapsulate the shared data into a Lua module, use the Lua `require` builtin to import the module, and then manipulate the shared data in Lua.
 This works because required Lua modules are loaded only once and all coroutines will share the same copy of the module (both its code and data).

-Note however that Lua global variables (note, not module-level variables) WILL NOT persist between requests because of the one-coroutine-per-request isolation design.
+Note that the use of global Lua variables is *strongly discouraged*, as it may lead to unexpected race conditions between concurrent requests.

-Here is a complete small example:
+Here is a small example on sharing data within an Nginx worker via a Lua module:

 ```lua